ykro/gemini3-experiments/README.md

 ## Projects

 ### 1. [Panel One](https://github.com/ykro/panel-one)
-A digital storytelling tool that transforms concepts into visual narratives using AI.
+A digital storytelling tool that take up to 8 photos, creates a narrative y generates a comic panel.
 - **Try it:** [Live Demo](https://panel-one-frontend-txrlrpoirq-uc.a.run.app/)

 ![Panel One Example](assets/panel-one-comic.jpg)